yukeshwarp/promptQuest/README.md

 ### 2. Preprocessing

-- Cleans and preprocesses text using NLTK (stopword removal, tokenization, normalization).
+- Cleans and preprocesses text using NLTK: strips punctuation and removes stopwords.
+- _No lemmatization or normalization is currently performed despite earlier claims; the README has been updated to reflect this._
+- **spaCy** is listed in dependencies but is currently unused in code.
+You may remove it from your environment if not required.

 ### 3. Topic Modeling